chengniedotcom/chengniedotcom.github.io/README.md

 2. Paste the html section to _pages/notes.md and keep only books I haven't added yet.
 3. Replace the href link with my summary links, so that the click would lead to my notes.
-4. I can use width of SX147(changed to SX98 on July 1, 2022) to adjust the width of the container and the cover picture
+4. I can use width of SX98 to adjust the width of the container and the cover picture

 ## Update latest update date